lichristopher/100days-of-code/README.md

 # Day 5

+I coded along with Wes Bos's video about "Quick BMW Part Finder CodeAlong".
+Learned how to change low quality images to high quality images.
+This only possible if there are high quality images or you know the path of the images.

 Built a temperature converter that convert between Celsius, Fahrenheit and Kelvin.
 When I put a value of any of the input box.
 It converts all the values to all scales

 # Day 6

 Built a shopping cart.
 Got a problem on how to tally the quantity of an item, but I was able to solved it.
 I used reduce to tally the quantity of a specific item.
 When I don't tally the items before I render.
 What happens is that if you add an item twice or more the cart will display two of the same item, so you have multiple items same items.
 So what I did is tally the quantity so the user won't see repeated items being shown on the cart and only see the quantity.

+# Day 7

+Made a simple book list using bootstrap then I implemented a filter function for the find the book title.
+I use filter function to filter the search query

+# Day 8